giuliodondi/kOS-Shuttle-OPS3/README.md

 - The aerodynamics of the Shuttle in KSP are close but not exactly like in real life.
 The biggest difference is during the Transition phase, which is usually entered high on energy.
 Guidance will consistently command high drag but the Shuttle never seems to reach it.
 In any case, ranging works fine
 - The Angle of Attack profile is 40° at Entry Interface, ramping down to 30° by Mach 18, and then ramping down again from Mach 8.
   - In reality the Shuttle used 40° fixed until the rampdown at Mach 12.
 Technical documents show that the 40/30 profile was suggested for high-crossrange missions such as the 3B once-around mission out of Vandenberg, which is why I chose it
-- If Speedbrakes are set to Auto, they will open at Mach 3.8
+- If Speedbrakes are set to Auto, they will start opening at Mach 10
-  - In real life they would open at Mach 10 to help with trimming.
-I saw that this generates too much drag in KSP
-  - If you want manual speedbrakes, I suggest to leave them closed until about Mach 3 and then open them about 2/3 before TAEM
+  - unless Low Energy logic is in effect, in which case they stay closed.
+More on low energy later
 - Flying CSS is tricky because Guidance will comand continuous corrections of bank angle to track the drag profile.
 In particular, it will overbank right after a roll reversal to counter the extra lift gained. **You MUST be focussed closely on the HUD and follow the commands if you fly CSS**

 </details>